ben173j/HW/hw4_2/README2.md

 The car will turn to the left or right depending on the detected angle in openmv.

-main.cpp only receives command from openmv and make a correct logical decision in driving the car.
+main.cpp recives parameters about the line from openmv and make a correct logical decision in driving the car.

 Hence, after main.cpp has been flashed to the board and